TheGuardianWolf/Annotation-Tool/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/TheGuardianWolf/Annotation-Tool/issues)
 [![Build Status](https://travis-ci.org/TheGuardianWolf/Annotation-Tool.png?branch=master)](https://travis-ci.org/TheGuardianWolf/Annotation-Tool)

-Created by Jerry Fan, property of The University of Auckland.
+Created by Jerry Fan as part of the research topic of "A Computationally Efficient Pipeline for Camera-based Indoor Person Tracking".
+Property of The University of Auckland.
 Licenced under the Artistic Licence 2.0.

 Submit an issue or pull request for bugfixes.
 Fork for feature additions.

+If you use this tool as part of your research, please cite:

+> A. T-Y. Chen, J. Fan, M. Biglari-Abhari, K. I-K. Wang, "A Computationally Efficient Pipeline for Camera-based Indoor Person Tracking",
+> Image and Vision Computing New Zealand (IVCNZ), 2017.

 ## Runtime Dependencies
 As this tool relies on the Camera-Tool utility included, the following